Najatsu/BitPacking-Compression/project/README.md

 ### 1. Run the benchmark (compare all versions)

-To execute the benchmark that compares the three compression strategies, open a terminal **at the root of the project** and type:
+To execute the benchmark that compares the three compression strategies, open a terminal **at the root of the project directory** and type:

 python -m benchmark.test

 ### 2. Run the main (an example)

 A simple demonstration is available in examples/example_main.py to test one compression mode directly.
-To execute the main, open a terminal **at the root of the project** and type:
+To execute the main, open a terminal **at the root of the project directory** and type:

 python -m example_main

 You can modify the code inside example_main.py to test other modes:

 bp = make_bitpacker("simple", 12)

 bp = make_bitpacker("overlap", 12)

 bp = make_bitpacker("overflow", 12, overflow_limit=8)